-“We need a new accounting system and indicators of well-being that help individuals, businesses, communities and nations measure their genuine wealth –natural, human, social and built (physical) capital assets that are the corner stones of human well-being,” says Mark Anielski co-founder and Partner of the newly established Genuine Wealth Inc.
+I have argued that “We need a new accounting system and indicators of well-being that help individuals, businesses, communities and nations measure their genuine wealth –natural, human, social and built (physical) capital assets that are the corner stones of human well-being,”

-Genuine Wealth Inc., an Edmonton (Alberta)-based cooperative business enterprise was founded on May 10, 2012 to help individuals, businesses, organizations, municipalities, provinces/states and nations to build and operate communities of well-being using the Genuine Wealth model.
+Then in 2012 I helped co-found Genuine Wealth Inc., an Edmonton (Alberta)-based cooperative business enterprise with a mission to help individuals, businesses, organizations, municipalities, provinces/states and nations to build and operate communities of well-being using the Genuine Wealth model.

-What’s wrong with the GDP as a measure of progress?
+My main critique was the shortcomings of GDP as a measure of progress?
 For over 60 years, we have been using an accounting system for measuring economic progress called the Gross Domestic Product (GDP) that tracks all money being spent on goods and services in the economy.
 This might be a good accounting of cash flow but it fails to measure the actual things that makes life worth living (including our happiness and state of well-being), as Robert Kennedy noted in 1968 when critiquing the GDP.

-It’s time for a new accounting of progress and a new economic paradigm based on well-being and happiness.
-We propose a new system called Genuine Wealth.
+The Economics of Happiness challenged world leaders to consider a new accounting of progress and a new economic paradigm based on well-being and happiness.
+I called this system Genuine Wealth.

 What is genuine wealth?
 Genuine Wealth is a model for measuring and managing the overall well-being and happiness of a community or organization by explicitly accounting for the assets (human, social, natural, and manufactured or physical) of a community or organization that are linked to individual and societal values and aspirations for a good life.

 Genuine means to live authentically, in accordance to the values that make life worth living.
 Wealth is much more than financial and material things; the word comes from the 13th Old English meaning ‘the conditions of well-being.’
 Therefore Genuine Wealth is about accounting for the things that truly make life worthwhile.